matteobonotto/triton-gated-mlp/README.md

 # triton-gated-mlp

 Triton implementation of the gated-mlp module.
-We use `triton-dejavu` for better caching of the autotuning configs, so you don't need to run the autotune each time.
+We use `triton-dejavu` (see [here](https://github.com/IBM/triton-dejavu)) for better caching of the autotuning configs, so you don't need to run the autotune each time.

 ## Installation